TomConner/tree105/content/_index.md

 * **Thank You** to Top Notch Tree for chipping hundreds of trees
 * **Thank You** Pembroke residents who support our effort each year!

-## Register for Pickup (Closed for 2023)
+## Register for Pickup (Check back before Thanksgiving.)

-The 2023 tree drive is completed.
-Registration for 2024 will open later this year.
+Registration for 2024 will open in mid-November.

 <!-- {{< register-form >}}
  -->